estellechoi/TIL/docs/typescript/cheatsheet.md

 ### 1-2.
 Parameters and Return Type

-#### Typed Parameters
+#### 1) Typed Parameters

-- Not only type but the number of parameters is limited automatically.
+- Not only type but the number of parameters is also limited.

 ```typescript
 function sum(a: number, b: number): number {